top of page

 Leaders have a cascading effect

 Just like a waterfall, company culture is subject to the pull of gravity and leadership teams are the cascade effect that keeps this going.
+Leadership styles can also have an effect.

 If leaders at the top demonstrate the culture they’re trying to embed, this increases the likelihood of that culture being demonstrated at all other levels of the organisation.